IdeaCentre K series

-The IdeaCentre K series desktops from Lenovo are described by the manufacturer as being gaming-oriented desktops.
+IdeaCentre K series is a family of gaming-oriented desktops manufactured by Lenovo.
 Typical features on the desktops include mid-range to high-end processors, discrete graphics cards, multiple hard disk drives, multiple RAM DIMMS, multiple USB ports, and multiple optical disk drives.
 The K Series desktops also come with a physical switch on the CPU that allows users to shift between different levels of processing power.
 For example, the K330 offered red for high performance, blue for moderate performance, and green for less processing- and resource-intensive tasks.

 The IdeaCentre K Series desktops were originally part of the Lenovo 3000 line of products.
 This series consisted of budget-friendly computers – both laptops and desktops.
 In 2008, the Lenovo 3000 series was moved by Lenovo into its ‘Idea’ line of products.
 The Lenovo 3000 K100 desktop was replaced by the IdeaCentre K210.
 The IdeaCentre line was described as having improved in term of design, while retaining the low price that was characteristic of the Lenovo 3000 line.